Mature Masculine

 Look across fields:

-• How does one area of knowing illuminate another?
+• How does one area illuminate another?

 • What principles repeat across contexts?

-Wisdom lives at intersections.
+Wisdom tends to live at the intersections.

-Embody What You Know
+Embody What We Know

 Move into practice: